eesyuen09/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

+* Each student added will be automatically assigned a unique `Student ID` in a 4-digit format, which is used to identify the student for edit and delete commands. e.g. `0020`, `2413`

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.